osho81/fruitful/README.md

 <img src="https://github.com/osho81/fruitful/blob/main/fruity.PNG" alt="Pic from the game" width="600"/>

 ## Tools
-Made by vanilla javascript - no library or framework used for mobile-friendly design.
+Made by vanilla javascript - no library or framework used for mobile-friendly design yet.

 ## Purpose and motivation
 To strengthen javascript skills; create a simple fun game with different rules than similar games.